a black and white photo of the author, Bonnie Lyons, smiling big looking downward

 Bonnie joined the English Department of The University of Texas at San Antonio in 1976.
 Over the years she taught many, many different courses including honors seminars she created, such as The Journey as a Motif in Literature and Film, Tolstoy and Dostoevsky, Female Development in Fiction and Film, Ibsen, Chekhov, and Strindberg, and the first class ever taught that focused on the entire acclaimed television series, “The Wire.”
 She received two Fulbright awards and taught in Greece for a year and Barcelona for a semester.
 Additionally she taught about the Bloomsbury group and Drama: Text and Performance for a semester in London for the University of Texas system.
 She also lectured in Israel and Italy as a Fulbright scholar.
 During her career at UTSA, she received awards for creative work, research, and twice for teaching.
 She has done poetry readings in bookstores, academic panels, temples and churches in Chicago, Miami, Boston and San Antonio and read academic papers at many national conferences.
 She has been an active participant in San Antonio’s literary scene and taught for Gemini Ink, the Sol Center, Oasis, Bihl Haus, and a local senior center.

-Most summers, Bonnie and her husband Grant Lyons travel to Vermont with their Airedale to escape the heat and to see their daughter Eve Lyons, her wife JL and their son, Marquam.
+Most summers, Bonnie and her husband Grant Lyons travel to Vermont to escape the heat and to see their daughter Eve Lyons, her wife JL and their son, Marquam.

 Books and CD